 LEA completes and submits the “Book Request Form” detailing required textbooks, and related core materials in addition to format specifications to WAMP.

-WAMP personnel process the request and send the student-ready version in the requested format to the designated district.
+WAMP personnel process the request and provide research regarding requested format to the designated district.

 If student is eligible and registered with the following entities, in some cases WAMP personnel may indicate that the district staff can download the file directly from either Bookshare and/or Learning Ally.

 LEA receives textbook(s) and related core materials in requested specialized format.
 These materials are student specific, and under copyright law may be used only by the student for which the material was requested.